SNOmad1/Cardinal-Project/README.md

 <h3 align="center">Technical information, discussion, issues, and suggestions for all Cardinal apps.</h3>

 [Cardinal](https://cardinalapps.xyz) is an ecosystem of apps for your digital media.
-Use the server to index your music, photos, TV & movies, and books, and use the various apps to browse your libraries and play back your media.
+Use the Cardinal Server to index your music, photos, TV & movies and books, and use the various apps to browse your libraries and play your media.

 ## Apps